Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Hardy water lilies are easy to grow, and their beautiful blooms add color and texture to water gardens.
 Just like any other garden plant, hardy water lilies need proper care and attention to their basic requirements before they can prosper in your garden pond and flower consistently.

-Give them at least five hours of sunlight every day, plant them in a quality aquatic soil mix, add a little fertilizer, and place them in pond at the proper water depth.
-Hardy water lilies will reward you with a plethora of pads and number of vibrant flowers throughout the spring and summer.
+Give them at least five hours of sunlight every day, plant them in a quality aquatic soil mix, add a little fertilizer, and place them in your pond at the proper water depth.
+If done right, hardy water lilies will reward you with a plethora of pads and a number of vibrant flowers throughout the spring and summer.

 Hardy water lilies grow well in pots and baskets.
 Planting a hardy water lily in a shallow and wide specialty pot designed for use in a water garden makes it easy to move the plant around as needed, and to retrieve the plant from the pond for dividing and re-potting.